idealistxy/idealistxy.github.io/README.md

 **Location**: Shenzhen, China
 **Email**: [zxyidealist@gmail.com](mailto:zxyidealist@gmail.com)

 I am Xuanyu Zhang, a soon-to-be graduate in Artificial Intelligence from Sun Yat-sen University.
 I will pursue a Master of Engineering in Computer Technology at the Harbin Institute of Technology (HIT), Shenzhen.
-I am currently affiliated with Prof. Toho Tien’s TMG research group at HIT, where I will begin my graduate research.
+I am currently affiliated with Prof. Baotian Hu’s TMG research group at HIT, where I will begin my graduate research.

 ---